BhavaniAM/Satellite_Image_Classification/README.md

 # Satellite-Image-Classification

-Image classification on the DeepSat4 dataset.
+Image classification using CNN on the DeepSat4 dataset.